aspectran/aspectran.github.io/_pages/en/docs/guides/aspectran-scheduler.md

 -   **`isolated="false"` (Default)**: Only **one node** in the entire cluster performs the task.
 (Distributed lock applied)
 -   **`isolated="true"`**: **Every node** performs the task at its scheduled time, regardless of the cluster state.
 This is suitable for tasks like system log collection or refreshing local caches.

+> **Trigger Type Constraints with Distributed Locking (Important)**
+>
+> In a clustered environment, distributed locking (`isolated="false"`) works reliably only with **`cron` triggers**, where all nodes fire tasks at identical absolute timestamps based on the calendar (e.g., exactly at 00 seconds).
+This allows all nodes to share the exact same scheduled fire time (`scheduledFireTime`) to compete for the same distributed lock key.
+>
+> In contrast, **`simple` triggers** (interval-based repetition) compute scheduled fire times relative to node startup times and are susceptible to potential time drift across nodes.
+Because different nodes will produce different fire times, they cannot form a unified lock key for reliable distributed locking.
+>
+> For this reason, when cluster-wide distributed locking (`RedisScheduledJobLockProvider`) is enabled, **all schedules configured with a `simple` trigger are automatically forced into isolated mode (`isolated="true"`) by the framework** and executed independently on each node.
+Therefore, tasks that must run on only a single node across the cluster must be configured using **`cron` triggers**.

 ### Real-time Control and Monitoring (Scheduler Manager)

 The Aspectran Console provides a **Scheduler Manager** screen that allows you to grasp and manipulate the schedulers of the entire cluster at a glance.